+Ever more challenging and exciting AR and VR hardware that uses holograms to immerse you in unforgettable experiences for play as well as innovative workplace applications.
 Holographic images of what would otherwise be the buttons or icons of cell phones, PDAs, laptops, video games or hand-helds are combined with wave sensors scanning the plane of those images.
 HoloTouch HMI technology enhances comfortable, reliable operation, where size of keypads and other tactile HMIs has shrunk below normal finger size, and continues to dwindle – no special gestures or words needed.
 With HoloTouch technology, images of keypads can be larger than the underlying hardware.
 Holographic images of the HMIs float freely in the air.
 An infra-red detector detects intrusion of a finger into those images, identifies the command selected and transmits it to the equipment.

 MILITARY AND OTHER RUGGED APPLICATIONS